dylanbaker21/solidity-test-environment/README.md

 First run `npm i` to install the dependencies.

-Need Truffle and Ganache.
+Also need Truffle and Ganache.

 ## Tests

+First:

 ```bash
 ganache-cli
 ```

-Now we're ready to run the tests, open new terminal tab and:
+Now we're ready to run the tests, open a new terminal and:

 ```bash
 truffle test
 ```

 ## Coverage Tests

+With ganache running:

 ```bash
 npm run coverage